Technocracy movement: United States and Canada

 At the core of Scott's vision was "an energy theory of value".
 Since the basic measure common to the production of all goods and services was energy, he reasoned "that the sole scientific foundation for the monetary system was also energy", and that society could be designed more efficiently by using an energy metric instead of a monetary metric (energy certificates or 'energy accounting').
 Technocracy Inc. officials wore a uniform consisting of a "well-tailored double-breasted suit, gray shirt, and blue necktie, with a monad insignia on the lapel", and its members saluted Scott in public.

 Public interest in technocracy peaked in the early 1930s:

+In 1932–33 the ideas of the technocrats overshadowed all other proposals for dealing with the crisis.
+No economic study had ever received such widespread attention.
+Newspapers spread technocracy across the front pages; periodicals devoted more features to it than to Franklin D. Roosevelt; spontaneous organizations and study groups sprung up across the United States and spread across the border into Canada.
+For a moment in time it was possible for thoughtful people to believe that America would consciously choose to become a technocracy.

+Technocracy seemed a genuine alternative in the early thirties.
+There were numerous ideologies and prescriptions for dissatisfied Americans to choose from in 1932-33.
+Still, for a brief time the excitement and immediate appeal of technocracy overshadowed socialism, communism, fascism, the numerous economic planning schemes, and the preinauguration New Deal.

 Technocracy's heyday lasted only from June 16, 1932, when the New York Times became the first influential press organ to report its activities, until January 13, 1933, when Scott, attempting to silence his critics, delivered what some critics called a confusing, and uninspiring address on a well-publicized nationwide radio hookup.

 Following Scott's radio address from the Hotel Pierre, the condemnation of both him and technocracy in general reached a peak.
 The press and business people reacted with ridicule and almost unanimous hostility.
 The American Engineering Council charged the technocrats with "unprofessional activity, questionable data, and drawing unwarranted conclusions".

 The technocrats made a believable case for a kind of technological utopia, but their asking price was too high.
 The idea of political democracy still represented a stronger ideal than technological elitism.
 In the end, critics believed that the socially desirable goals that technology made possible could be achieved without the sacrifice of existing institutions and values and without incurring the apocalypse that technocracy predicted.